josephwandile/strassen/strassens-zbathen-jkahn/strassens-zbathen-jkahn/README.md

 * Separate functions by two lines
 * Block off logical sections of code with descriptive comments
 * `pointer*`, rather than `pointer *`
+* When writing code which has different behavior for Strassen's vs. traditional multiplication use the variable `bool using_strassen`

 ## TODOs